Defensive Rebalancing for Automated Market Makers: Model

+Protecting a network of CFMMs from arbitrage is a public good that benefits the network as a whole, although those benefits may be distributed unevenly among the individual CFMMs.
+Because a given arbitrage-prone configuration typically admits a continuum of Pareto-efficient rebalancings, there is considerable freedom in selecting a target configuration.
+For example, in \Cref{convex}, we consider a rebalancing that selects the Pareto-efficient configuration maximizing the product of the squares of the CFMMs' resulting liquidities.
+Each participating CFMM may communicate additional constraints to the rebalancing agent (e.g., ``I must retain at least 100 euros'').
+The agent, in turn, is free to exclude any CFMM whose individual constraints make rebalancing infeasible.
+Ultimately, however, participation is voluntary: every CFMM retains veto power and may decline to participate in any proposed rebalancing for any reason.

-We assume any agent can execute a sequence of trades or rebalancings as an \emph{atomic transaction}, meaning that that the steps of that sequence are not interleaved with the steps of other agents' trades or rebalancings.
+We assume each sequence of trades or rebalancings executes \emph{atomically}, so that no other agent's actions are interleaved with it.

+Our results characterize the allocations that are achievable under rebalancing.
+They do not address how a rebalancing transaction obtains priority over competing arbitrage transactions on a blockchain.

-As discussed in \Cref{appendix}, rebalancing is more powerful than trading alone for protection against arbitrage.
-Standard CFMM trades do not improve liquidity, and no sequence of trades that harmonizes prices can be \emph{self-funding}: the agent executing protective trades might make a profit or loss, but cannot, in general, break even.
+As discussed in \Cref{remarks}, rebalancing is more powerful than trading alone for protection against arbitrage.
+Standard CFMM trades do not improve liquidity.
+Moreover, no self-funding sequence of trades can, in general, harmonize prices: the agent executing those trades generally cannot eliminate arbitrage while simultaneously breaking even.